 Three images; the first is someone pouring custard into ramekins.
 The second is a spoon sprinkling sugar on custard.
 The third is the sugar being caramelized with a torch.

-1. Divide the custard between shallow ramekins for even baking.
-Place on a sheet pan and pour boiling water in the pan around the ramekins to create a water bath.
-Bake until the créme brûlée is set, but still a bit jiggly.
-Cool completely.
+Divide the custard between 6 ramekins.
+Place the ramekins on a sheet pan and pour boiling water around the ramekins to create a water bath.
+Bake until the créme brûlée is set.
+Chill for 1-2 hours.
+Then, sprinkle the tops with sugar & use a kitchen torch to caramelize the sugar.

 The créme brûlée is done when it’s set but still a bit jiggly.
 Kind of like Jello or a thick pudding!
 It should not be liquid-y at all.
 The custard should never boil, bubble up, or brown.